sdlagrosas-dev/maze-solver/README.md

 - Depth-First Search (DFS)
 - Breadth-First Search (BFS)
-- Dijkstra's Algorithm
-- A* Algorithm
+- A* Algorithm (not implemented)

 ## Visualizing the results

 - The results are visualized using Tkinter
 - The path is shown in red
-- The start is shown in green
-- The end is shown in blue
+- The backtracking path is shown in gray

 ## How to use

 - Clone the repository
-- Install the required packages with `pip install -r requirements.txt`
 - Run the program with `python main.py`